Table of Contents:

 How do I begin to preplan a cremation?

-Whether it’s a desire to avoid morbidity, avoid considering your own mortality, or the unpleasant thought of losing someone you care about, this important discussion is often danced around.
-However, it is unquestionably a situation where putting it off will make things much harder.
+Whether it’s a desire to avoid morbidity, avoid considering your own mortality, or the unpleasant thought of losing someone you care about, this important discussion is often avoided.
+But putting it off will make things much harder.

 So how do you bring this topic up with your parents, grandparents, or loved ones?
-How do you broach the subject, and what are the right questions to ask?
-Neptune Society understands this struggle that so many go through, and have created a Conversation Guide to help steer you in the right direction.
+What are the right questions to ask?
+Neptune Society understands this struggle that so many go through, and has created a Conversation Guide to help steer you in the right direction.

 It may be difficult or uncomfortable at first, but we have found that starting this process while everyone involved is mentally and physically healthy will have the best results.